 Industry experts report that DDoS attacks have risen 30 percent in recent years.
 This could cause a huge loss for online retailers, especially if the attack occurs on Cyber Monday or during the busy holiday shopping season.
 Although many times DDoS attacks occur on larger brand online retailers, no retailer is immune.
 Small and midsize companies that rely on larger e-commerce providers or payment processing companies could be affected if those larger companies come under attack.

 With DDoS attacks, you’ll usually never find the source of the attack.
-Instead, focus on procedures to carry out once an attack happens, including communicating the incident to customers.
+Instead, focus on procedures to carry out once a cyber attack happens, including communicating the incident to customers.

 Mitigate the DDoS Risk